thecognifly/CogniFly-STL/Cognifly_T265/readme.md

-To build this drone, some tools will be needed and not included in the following list: a 3D printer (ideally two so you can print continuously the TPU parts and the PLA parts for more than 1 drone), a soldering iron with tin (and flux), a hot glue gun with glue, and a screwdriver for M2 screws, wire strippers, pliers…
+To build this drone, some tools will be needed and not included in the following list: a 3D printer (ideally two so you can print continuously the TPU parts and the PLA parts for more than 1 drone), a soldering iron with tin (and flux), a hot glue gun with glue, super glue, and a screwdriver for M2 & M3 screws, wire strippers, pliers…

 ### *Table 1: Description of the hardware for one drone*